 - Unpaid opportunities for up to 20 hours per week at:

-- a charity or voluntary organization - Follow this link to see if an organization is a registered charity in the UK: http://www.charitycommission.gov.uk/find-charities/
+- a charity or voluntary organization - Visit the UK Charity Commision webpage to determine if an organization is a registered charity in the UK.

 - an associated fundraising body - an organization that raises money for a charity or voluntary organization